Wessl/dd2470project/README.md

   - Placement algorithm is based on influence curves for each plant, onto the maps generated from the terrain

 * Kind of related:
-  - I can make L system 2d trees, wow very cool thanks Kanye
+  - I can make L system 2d trees

 * To Do:
-  - Demonstration:
-     - Include map visuals and the terrain that spawned it (what did I mean by this)
   - Everything else in the paper...
-    - plant hierarchy/layering division
+    - plant hierarchy/layering division - right now there is really only one "layer" of all plants, whereas the original paper used 3
-    - MORE PLANTS (especially smaller ones for ground coverage)
-    - and probably some more i am forgetting right now wow
+    - MORE PLANTS, more diversity makes the distribution more interesting.
+    - GPU speedups...

 Other things I use:
 * For calculating the relative height map, I use a formula from [Miller, Bradley.
 (2014).
 Semantic calibration of digital terrain analysis scale.
 Cartography and Geographic Information Science.
 41. 166-176.
 10.1080/15230406.2014.883488.](https://www.researchgate.net/publication/261550103_Semantic_calibration_of_digital_terrain_analysis_scale)